petershin/liferay-learn/docs/courses/latest/en/liferay-administrator/cloud-administrator/cloud-setup-and-management/setting-up-the-github-repository.md

 ## Fork and Clone the GitHub Repository

-First, you must set up Git and creating your own fork of the GitHub repository.
+First, you must set up Git and create your own fork of the GitHub repository.
 For the Delectable Bonsai project, Marcus must follow all of these steps for the initial setup, but Kyle only needs to do the last two steps (clone and adding a remote repository) as a contributor.

 You'll transfer your Liferay Cloud project to your fork for new builds.